 It might be helpful to tell someone about your caring responsibilities before you start your course, particularly if you anticipate that there might be issues around lateness, attendance or meeting your deadlines if something unexpected happens.
 University staff will try very hard to support you on your course if they are aware that there are problems.

 As a SHU student you will have a Student Support Adviser linked to your course team.
 This person is your key contact for any course related issues, and they can talk to you about the kind of on course support that is available at Sheffield Hallam.
-You can find out who your Student Support Officer is and how you can meet them by visiting any Hallam Help point or emailing firstname.lastname@example.org
+You can find out who your Student Support Adviser is by contacting Hallam Help.

 If you feel you would like to talk to someone outside your course team in the first instance, then you can seek help from the named contacts for students with caring responsibilities.
 They can provide you with space to talk about your situation and can help facilitate support for you within your faculty.
 See below for details about how to get in touch.